 You can take advantage of cartridge refill shops, local council recycling sites, larger supermarkets, and office supply stores for any ink cartridges, and some of these options will help you with limited quantities of toner cartridges.

-If your have compatible Epson cartridges, it's possible the manufacturers provides an alternative free recycling scheme to the original/genuine Epson one, but it's worth checking on Google using the name of the cartridge's manufacturer.
+If your have compatible/generic/refilled Epson cartridges, it's possible the manufacturer provides an alternative free recycling scheme to the original/genuine Epson one, but it's worth checking on Google using the name of the cartridge's manufacturer.

 Ask your supplier or retailer if they can take back your empties as a courtesy to you as their customer.